 If a vehicle has not been returned to Banjercito offices at the border, a new permit cannot be issued.

-You will not be given a Temporary Import Permit if your vehicle has any restrictions in the US or Canada (determined by VIN# - Vehicle Identification Number).
+You will not be given a TIP if your vehicle has any restrictions in the US or Canada (determined by the Vehicle Identification Number or VIN).

 Travelers should avoid individuals outside vehicle permit offices offering to obtain the permits without waiting in line, even if they appear to be government officials.
 There have been reports of fraudulent or counterfeit permits being issued adjacent to the temporary vehicle importation permit offices in border areas.
 If the proper permit is not obtained before entering Mexico and cannot be obtained at the Banjercito branch at the port of entry, do not proceed to the interior.
 Travelers without the proper permit may be incarcerated, fined and/or have their vehicle seized at immigration/customs checkpoints.

 In Sonora, you are only required to obtain a permit if driving further than kilometer 98 of Mexican Federal Highway No. 15.
 If you do drive outside the free zone, you have the option to purchase a "Sonora Only" Vehicle Importation Permit for a reduced price (unless you buy online).
 Purchasing a Sonora Only permit may also speed up the process at the border.

 RVs and Travel Trailers require a TIP specifically for those vehicles.
 If you plan to drive your RV outside the free zone in Mexico get an RV Importation permit.